davidalanb/cs-518-labs/07 App2/LAB7.md

 * you can see the required routes in project_root/src/profiles/routes.py
 * blank template files in profiles/templates

+* create
+    - when you create a profile, you need to verify that username is valid
+    - so, you need a um getter in profile routes.

 ### Updates to accounts

 * note that there is one new endpoint to add to accounts/routes.py